Free shipping when you buy a Ledger Nano. Only until Oct. 3

 — But swaps – like any transaction – can be a target for scammers.
 This is where Ledger brings you industry-leading security.

 — Swapping through Ledger Live, via a third-party provider, brings you the highest level of security as you exchange your assets: swaps are initiated directly from your Ledger device, with your Trusted Display providing full transparency.
-Your keys never leave the device.

 Swapping is one of the most popular features within Ledger Live.

-In this article, we’ll take a deep dive into the mechanics of swapping through Ledger Live, via one of our third-party providers.
+In this article, we’ll take a deep dive into the mechanics of swapping through Ledger Live via one of our third-party providers.
 Here, we explain exactly why this is the most secure way to swap.

 In the world of crypto, there are literally thousands of coins and tokens to choose from.
 So what if you need to change one asset for another?